TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 .. tip::

-   If you installed TYPO3 without Composer, the path for the executable is :file:`typo3/sysext/core/bin/typo3`.
+   If you installed TYPO3 without `Composer`:pn:, the path for the executable is :file:`typo3/sysext/core/bin/typo3`.